-Salaries and Benefits - Allocated based on employee time reports.
+Salaries and Benefits - Allocated based on estimated time spent by employees for each function.

-Other Costs - Other costs, including occupancy cost (rent, utilities and maintenance), supplies and materials, and communication costs (telephone and printing), were allocated based on utilization data.
+Other Costs - Other costs, including occupancy cost (rent, utilities and maintenance), supplies and materials, and communication costs (telephone and printing) were allocated based on estimates of utilization.